infobloxopen/protoc-gen-atlas-validate/README.md

 The following will generate pb.atlas.validate.go file that contains validation logic and MetadataAnnotator that you will have to include in GRPC Server options.

+### Multiple Files Support

+You can specify more than one file belonging to the same package.
+In this case plugin will generate validate_Object_ and validate_service_rpc_ in appropriate files with one difference that annotator and validate_Patterns are rendered either in a last output file or in file which name matches current package name (NOTE that you cannot specify files from different packages).

 ### Usage

 Import atlas-validate Interceptor: